tpt-anima

 The Anima Observatory

 This is Anima's GUI — see Getting Started above to run it locally.
-It's a React/Vite frontend (observatory-ui/) fed by a WebSocket telemetry server (anima-observatory/), and translates machine-speed AI cognition into human-speed telemetry:
+It's a React/Vite frontend (observatory-ui/) fed by a WebSocket telemetry server (tpt-anima-observatory/), and translates machine-speed AI cognition into human-speed telemetry:

 - Swarm Map — real-time node-graph of INP intent pulses and negotiation outcomes